medusa-project/metaslurp-cantaloupe/README.md

 ## In ECS

-In ECS, `env.list` isn't used, so all of the variables in its "Container Runtime Environment Variables" section have to be set in the task definition.
+In ECS, the `*.list` files aren't used, so all of the variables in its "Container Runtime Environment Variables" section have to be set in the task definition.

 1. `./ecr-push.sh`
 2. `./ecs-deploy.sh`